cytoscape/cytoscape.js/documentation/md/style.md

 A background image may be applied to a node's body:

  * **`background-image`** : The URL that points to the image that should be used as the node's background.
 PNG, JPG, and SVG are supported formats.
+You may use a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme) to use embedded images, thereby saving a HTTP request.
  * **`background-image-opacity`** : The opacity of the background image.
  * **`background-fit`** : How the background image is fit to the node; may be `none` for original size, `contain` to fit inside node, or `cover` to cover the node.
  * **`background-repeat`** : Whether to repeat the background image; may be `no-repeat`, `repeat-x`, `repeat-y`, or `repeat`.